Sailing Holidays in the Canary Islands

-With a year round balmy climate and constant breeze brushing over an azure ocean, it’s little wonder why sailing here is so popular.
-Take the helm or simply soak up the sun, keeping eyes peeled for dolphins as they frolick amongst the waves.
+With a year round balmy climate and constant breeze, it’s little wonder why sailing holidays here are so popular.
+Jump on board our schooner in Tenerife and take the helm or simply soak up the sun, keeping eyes peeled for dolphins as they frolick amongst the waves.

 The Canary Islands boast an attractively warm and dry winter climate with the average temperature hovering around 21 degrees whilst the sea temperatures range between 18 and 20 degrees.
-Situated a short flight from the UK and the European mainland, there are no other winter destinations that are so appealing and easy to travel to.
+Situated a short flight from the UK and the European mainland, the Canaries are a perfect destination for an all inclusive winter sun sailing holiday.

-It’s not just the sky above that is worth watching, the waters surrounding the Canary Islands are teeming with an array of wildlife with some areas around the island of Tenerife designated marine sanctuaries.
-Pilot whales tend to be a daily occurrence and it is often possible to sail fairly close by without disturbing them.
+It’s not just the sky above that is worth watching, the waters surrounding the Canary Islands are teeming with an array of wildlife with much of Tenerife designated as marine sanctuaries.
 Lucky guests may be treated to sightings of Brydes whales and occasionally even Sperm whales, who can be spotted in the deep channels between the islands.
-Playful Bottlenose dolphins tend to seek out sailing vessels and vie for pole position under the bowsprit whilst keen-eyed observes have located Hawksbill turtles and Manta Rays in previous years.
+Playful Bottlenose dolphins tend to seek out Canary Islands sailing vessels and vie for pole position under the bowsprit whilst keen-eyed observers have located Hawksbill turtles and Manta Rays in previous years.

-Birdlife is abundant here too with over 48 species calling the islands home including Cory’s Shearwater and the Hoopoe with his colourful pink plumage.
-Additionally, a variety of different lizards are frequently spotted basking in the sun on warm rocks in amongst the ever colourful plant life and lush green vegetation.
+Birdlife is abundant here too with over 48 species calling the Canary Islands home, including Cory’s Shearwater and the Hoopoe with his colourful pink plumage.
+Additionally, a variety of different lizards are frequently spotted basking in the sun on warm rocks amongst the ever colourful plant life and lush green vegetation.

-And if all of this isn’t enough to whet your appetite, then head over to our Journal and read about a solo traveller’s Canary Island sailing experience on board Bessie Ellen last year.
+And if all of this isn’t enough to whet your appetite, then head over to our Journal and read about a solo traveller’s Canary Island sailing experience on board Bessie Ellen.